 The pros of driving a diesel car

-The forte of diesels has always been low-end grunt.
-Sure, the power numbers may be a little lower than an equivalent petrol engine but torque is up by about 30%!
+The forte of diesel has always been a low-end grunt.
+Sure, the power numbers may be a little lower than an equivalent petrol engine, but torque is up by about 30%!
 Maximum torque also kicks in at under 1700 rpm giving effortless towing ability and punchy overtaking.
-Whether you are towing jet skis to the lake with a rental car in Scarborough or getting van rental in Scarborough to move house, diesels are the way to go.
+Whether you are towing jet skis to the lake with a rental car in Scarborough or getting a van rental in Scarborough to move house, diesel are the way to go.

-You really feel the difference at traffic lights and stop signs when the car just leaps forward compared to ‘gutless’ petrols.
+You really feel the difference between traffic lights and stop signs when the car just leaps forward compared to ‘gutless’ petrol.
 Want to keep up or beat an electric car off the line?
-Diesels are the only way you are going to do it with a mainstream car.
+Diesel is the only way you will do it with a mainstream car.

 Fewer visits to the pump

 The combined fuel economy of a diesel car is noticeably better than a petrol-powered car.
-Modern diesels can average around 4l/100 km which is comparable to many hybrids!
+Modern diesel can average around 4l/100 km, which is comparable to many hybrids!
 If you have a diesel pick-up, you’ll be amazed at the car-like fuel economy (9l/100 km).
 If you do long distances, this difference will add up really quickly.

 It’s a total myth that diesel is hard to find at Canadian pumps – diesel is available abundantly at pumps in the city and on the highway.

 A diesel vehicle will likely cost a little more to buy than a similarly equipped petrol model but less than a hybrid or plug-in hybrid model.
-Unless you do far less than the average kilometres per year, you will make up the difference with a few years in fuel savings.
-What’s more, diesels don’t cost any more than a petrol to maintain either.
+Unless you do far less than the average kilometres per year, you will make up the difference with a few years of fuel savings.
+What’s more, diesel don’t cost any more than petrol to maintain either.

 Should you warm up a diesel engine before driving?

 If you are doing lots of highway kilometres or want a comfortable cruiser for city use, a diesel may be perfect.
-Particulate filters and additives have made diesels much cleaner for the environment too, so much so they actually release less carbon dioxide and noxious particulates than a petrol engine with similar performance.
+Particulate filters and additives have made diesel much cleaner for the environment, too, so much so they actually release less carbon dioxide and noxious particulates than a petrol engine with similar performance.

 How a diesel rental car can help save money

 The better fuel economy of diesel rentals means you save on fuel costs.
-For late model cars and trucks, visit Advantage car rental in Scarborough.
-Browse our OnDemand car rental app to get the best deals and find car, van or truck rental delivered to you.
+For late-model cars and trucks, visit Advantage car rental in Scarborough.
+Browse our OnDemand car rental app to get the best deals and find the car, van or truck rental delivered to you.